 - Marathon County Medical Society Scholarship

-The Marathon County Medical Society Scholarship assists medical students who graduated from high school in Marathon County and are entering their final two years of medical school in Wisconsin.
-Award will be $2000 per year for two consecutive years.
+The Marathon County Medical Society Scholarship is a $3000 award to one medical student each year who graduated from high school in Marathon County and is entering either of their final two years of medical school in Wisconsin.

 - John D. and Virginia Riesch Scholarship

 Established with a gift from Dr. and Mrs. Riesch, this fund offers scholarships for students pursuing careers as physicians or nurses.
 Applicants for the medical doctor award must be attending UW School of Medicine and Public Health and nursing students must be attending UW-Madison.
 To apply, complete the General Scholarship Application and in the personal statement, stress how you have demonstrated empathy, recognition of colleagues, passion for learning and the desire to share your knowledge to educate colleagues and patients.
 Preference is given to students who desire to practice in Wisconsin.
 One medical student and one nursing student award are available.
 For more information on Dr. and Mrs. Riesch, click here.

 Established with a gift from the estate of Dr. Catherine Slota-Varma, a pediatrician consistently named as a “Top Doc” in Milwaukee, this fund is available to students attending medical school in Wisconsin.
 To apply, complete the General Scholarship Application and in the personal statement, provide information on your desire to pursue a primary care career and examples of your leadership and involvement with organized medicine whether through school organizations, the AMA, or the county or state medical society.
 For more information on Dr. Slota-Varma, click here.